-How to use the command "flarectl" (with examples)
+How to Use the Command `flarectl` (with Examples)

-How to use the command "flarectl" (with examples)
+How to Use the Command `flarectl` (with Examples)

-Use case 1: Block a specific IP
+Use Case 1: Blocking a Specific IP

 Code: